asimokby/Algorithms_Problems/README.md

 # CodeJam
 A bunch of CodeJam problems along with their solutions.
-Each folder contains an explanation and a solution of a problem.
+Each folder represents a problem.
+In every folder, there are two files: Explanation & Solution.